Do I need to be an experienced cyclist to enjoy the Munda Biddi Trail?

 No, the majority of the Munda Biddi Trail is not open to equestrian riders.
 While riders are not prevented from using existing formed roads, it is important to remember that horses are not permitted on any section of purpose built track on the Trail.

 There is an 8km section of dual usage trail between Elleker and Torbay called the Torbay Rail Trail.
-This section, which is now part of the Munda Biddi Trail, has been developed by the Department of Environment and Conservation in conjunction with the Torbay Catchment Group and is suitable for equestrian riders, walkers and cyclists.
+This section, which is now part of the Munda Biddi Trail, has been developed by the Department of Environment and Conservation (now known as Department of Parks and Wildlife) in conjunction with the Torbay Catchment Group and is suitable for equestrian riders, walkers and cyclists.
 More information about the group can be found here - www.torbay.scric.org/index.html.

 The TopTrailsWA website also shows equestrian trails available in WA.